The equivariant cohomology for semidirect product actions: Introduction

-\begin{theorem} Let $X$ be a $G$-space such that $H^*(X)^G = H^*(X)$, then $W$ acts on the $K$-equivariant cohomology of $X$ and there is a natural isomorphism of $H^*(BG)$-algebras $H^*_G(X) \cong H^*_K(X)^W$ and a natural isomorphism of $H^*(BK)$-algebras $H^*_K(X) \cong H_G(X) \otimes_{H^*(BG)} H^*(BK)$. \end{theorem} Observe that the condition of the map $H^*(BK) \rightarrow H^*(G/K)$ being surjective allows us to describe the cohomology of the homogeneous spaces $G/K$ in terms of the cohomology of the classifying space of $G$ and $K$.
-This applies to the cohomology of homogeneous spaces of Lie groups \cite{Car}, \cite{may1968cohomology}, \cite{baum1968cohomology} and for the equivariant cohomology of Hamiltonian actions of non-abelian compact connected Lie groups in symplectic geometry \cite{baird2018cohomology}.
-A pair of groups $(G,K)$ satisfying this condition will be called a \textit{free extension pair} following the notation introduced in \cite{baird2018cohomology}.
+\begin{theorem} Let $G$ be a compact Lie group that admits a closed subgroup $K$ satisfying the conditions above.
+Let $X$ be a $G$-space such that $H^*(X)^G = H^*(X)$.
+Then $W$ acts on the $K$-equivariant cohomology of $X$, there is a natural isomorphism of $H^*(BG)$-algebras $H^*_G(X) \cong H^*_K(X)^W$ and a natural isomorphism of $H^*(BK)$-algebras $H^*_K(X) \cong H_G^*(X) \otimes_{H^*(BG)} H^*(BK)$. \end{theorem} Observe that surjectivity of the map $H^*(BK) \rightarrow H^*(G/K)$ allows us to describe the cohomology of the homogeneous space $G/K$ in terms of the cohomology of the classifying spaces of $G$ and $K$.
+This applies to the cohomology of homogeneous spaces of Lie groups \cite{baum1968cohomology}, \cite{may1968cohomology}, and the equivariant cohomology of Hamiltonian actions of non-abelian compact connected Lie groups in symplectic geometry \cite{baird2018cohomology}.
 As a consequence of Theorem \ref{teo1.1}, we can characterize syzygies in $G$-equivariant cohomology in terms of the $K$-equivariant cohomology.

 \begin{corollary} The module $\ec{X}$ is a $j$-th syzygy over $\cs$ if and only if $\ec[K]{X}$ is a $j$-th syzygy over $\cs[K]$. \end{corollary}